Behavioral Health

 Behavioral health interventions are brief courses of care with a focus on the worker's ability to return to work by addressing psychosocial barriers that impede their recovery.

-These psychosocial barriers are not components of a diagnosed mental health condition; instead, they are typically the direct result of an injury, although they can also arise due to other factors.
+These psychosocial barriers are not components of a diagnosed mental health condition; instead, they are typically a natural reaction to an injury, although they can also arise due to other factors.
 Because they arise from and are related to recovery of a physical injury, they use the physical injury diagnosis of the accepted condition.
 Common barriers are impaired recovery expectations, catastrophic thinking, and fear avoidance behavior.
 To learn more, refer to Psychosocial Barriers Influencing Recovery.

 Billing & Payment Policy